nighthawkcoders/spring-idea/README.md

 Webserver deployment preparation: RPi with NOOBS installed on SSD is very simple.
 At boot select Raspberry Pi OS and you are on your way.
 Since this will be private IP host on your home network, Port Forwarding is required to make your website visible on the Internet.

 Runtime Notes: Mostly I use VNC Viewer to connect to the RPi.
 This is a full desktop remote display tool.
 RealVNC lets you share full desktop with cohorts.
-If you reboo RPi, you need a monitor connected at reboot to maintain VNC functionality.
+If you reboot RPi, you need a monitor connected at reboot to maintain VNC screen share functionality.
 Reboot will cause screen buffer not to be recognized unless HDMI is present.
+There may be a dummy (mini) HDMI plug that could overcomee this issue.
+Otherwise, after setup your RPi could be headless.